Greg Valcante, PhD

 - Appreciation for the influence of system and organizational factors on decision-making process related to psychiatric care of children and adolescents

-- Professionalism as evidenced by timeliness of consultations, reports and phone calls; availability to answer any questions school/family may have during regular hours.
+- Professionalism as evidenced by timeliness of consultations, reports and phone calls; availability to answer any questions school/family may have during regular hours and observance of the shadowing role as an observer.